 Cookies are another simple way to let the flavors of rose petals really shine through.
 The rich buttery flavor plays well against a floral background, and there’s just enough sugar to excite the tongue.

 Pistachio rosewater cookies take the flavors in an Indian or middle eastern direction, and they include both rose syrup and rose petals.
 The same middle eastern flavors are present in these Cardamom and Rosewater tea cookies, and this gluten-free version of the same tea cookies.
-Rose flavored valentines cookies seem altogether appropriate, and I’d much rather eat a rose than have a bunch sitting in a vase in the corner.
-These pink rose meringues would work wonderfully too.

 The simplest cookie that really allows the rose flavors to stand front and center is rose shortbread, and even better it’s made with real roses rather than just rose water.